02.06.2020 · 4 minutes · Sleep & Recovery

 Magnesium: The mineral calms the nerves, promotes muscle recovery, and improves the general quality of sleep.
 Especially if you are very active, you should make sure you have enough magnesium, as you lose it through sweat during sports, for example.

-BRAINEFFECT HACK: NIGHT MODE is your vegan evening snack that is not heavy on the stomach.
-Paired with our SLEEP SPRAY it is your dream team when it comes to falling asleep.
+BRAINEFFECT HACK: Our SLEEP SPRAY it is your best buddy when it comes to falling asleep.

 The saying "Sleep well" has its reason for being.
 Because too little sleep negatively affects your immune system.
 Here, supplements such as melatonin can help you in a targeted manner, and also herbal active ingredients such as lemon balm can have a supporting effect.